Jerome-Saltmarsh/neural_stream/README.md

 # Neural Stream
-Neural stream is a library designed to simplify reactive programming and introduces a new paradigm called neurologically oriented programming.
+Neural stream is a library designed to simplify reactive programming using a new paradigm called neurologically oriented programming.

-It provides an interface exactly like a normal stream to make it easy to pickup for anyone already familiar with streams however with several key differences.
+It provides an interface similar to a regular stream to make it easy to pickup for anyone already familiar with streams however with several key differences.

 1. **Not Type Bound** Unlike a regular stream a neural stream is not bound to a specific type <T>.